provakar1994/BBCal_replay/README.md

 **BBCal_replay** repository contains calibration and analysis scripts for the BigBite Calorimeter (BBCal), which is an integral part of the BigBite Spectrometer that is being used in the Jefferson Lab's Hall A SBS collaboration experiments to detect scattered electrons.
+[Procedure wise How-To for BBCAL](https://sbs.jlab.org/cgi-bin/DocDB/public/ShowDocument?docid=313) provides step-by-step guidance to run all the important scripts in `BBCal_replay/macros` directory.

 ## Contents
 1. Brief description of BBCal